erelsgl/limdu/README.md

 	console.dir(intentClassifier.classify("I want an apple and a banana"));  // ['apl','bnn']
 	console.dir(intentClassifier.classify("I WANT AN APPLE AND A BANANA"));  // ['apl','bnn'] (case insensitive)

+### Feature lookup table - convert custom features to integer features

+This example uses the quadratic SVM implementation [svm.js, by Andrej Karpathy](https://github.com/karpathy/svmjs).
+This SVM (like most SVM implementations) works with integer features, so we need a way to convert our string-based features to integers.

+	var limdu = require('limdu');

+	// First, define our base classifier type (a multi-label classifier based on svm.js): var TextClassifier = limdu.classifiers.multilabel.BinaryRelevance.bind(0, {
+		binaryClassifierType: limdu.classifiers.SvmJs.bind(0, {C: 1.0})
+	});

+	// Initialize a classifier with a feature extractor and a lookup table: var intentClassifier = new limdu.classifiers.EnhancedClassifier({
+		classifierType: TextClassifier,
+		featureExtractor: limdu.features.NGramsFromText(1),  // each word ("1-gram") is a feature
+		featureLookupTable: new limdu.features.FeatureLookupTable()
+	});

+	// Train and test:
+	intentClassifier.trainBatch([
+		{input: "I want an apple", output: "apl"},
+		{input: "I want a banana", output: "bnn"},
+		{input: "I want chips", output: "cps"},
+		]);

+	console.dir(intentClassifier.classify("I want an apple and a banana"));  // ['apl','bnn']

 ## Serialization